Greenlight Debit Card for Kids Review (2023)

 When I first heard about the Greenlight debit card, I was skeptical.
 Very, very skeptical.
-The idea of handing a kid a debit card felt like the equivalent of giving them an entire cake and fork.
+The idea of this app, and handing a kid a debit card, felt like the equivalent of giving them an entire cake and fork.
 (It can’t end well for either of you!)
 So, I decided to check out as many Greenlight card reviews as possible before completely dismissing the idea.

 I always thought cash was best because it’s something real you can hold in your hand and would be more “painful” to spend.
 It made sense that using cash would be how we’d dole out allowances and teach our kids about money since they’re very visual and grasp the concept that way.

 However, now that they’re a bit older, I’ve realized several things: I never have cash on me and always owe my kids payment for chores until I can hit an ATM.
 This also means I never use money in front of them – just a debit or credit card.

 So when my nine-year-old asked, I explained the differences between cash, credit cards, and debit cards.
 While my kid said that she understood, the look on her face told me otherwise.
 I realized that kids don’t always connect the cash in hand and the plastic card we’re using to buy groceries.

 When I stumbled upon the Greenlight debit card for kids, at first, I was pretty appalled at the idea.
 A debit card for kids?
 How do I know when my kid’s old enough for a debit card?
 What’s next – a nose ring?
 Tattoos?
 Unlimited fruit juice??
 It felt like it would create bad financial habits and was too crazy of a concept until I started doing some digging into Greenlight card reviews.

 What is the Greenlight Debit Card for Kids?